 An operations engineer will use various tools to operate effectively in the workplace.
 An operations engineer will use and maintain equipment, work with coworkers, and be responsible for a specific facility area.
 Operations engineers should have good organizational skills, as they may be in charge of a team of employees.

 An office administrator is an employee that helps run an organization’s daily operations.
-They are in charge of office maintenance, finance, personnel, and other administrative duties.
+They oversee office maintenance, finance, personnel, and other administrative duties.
 Office administrators need to be detail-oriented and efficient.
 An operations engineer will use various tools to operate effectively in the workplace.

 The skills needed to become an operations engineer.